tc39/proposal-UnambiguousJavaScriptGrammar/README.md

 the July 2016 ECMA TC39 meeting.

-The proposal is to require that Module source text has at least one `import` or `export` statement.
+The proposal is to require that Module source text has at least one `import` or `export` declaration.
 This should feel natural to developers as most modules import dependencies and/or export APIs.
-A module with only an `import` statement and no `export` statement is valid.
+A module with only an `import` declarations and no `export` declaration is valid.
 However, it is our recommendation that modules are explicit with `export`.
-Modules, that do not export anything, should specify an `export {}` to make their intentions clear and avoid accidental parse errors while removing `import` statements.
+Modules, that do not export anything, should specify an `export {}` to make their intentions clear and avoid accidental parse errors while removing `import` declaration.

 ### Script Example